11 Reasons Your Portable AC Fills with Water Too Quickly

 7. Defective Portable AC Blower Fan

-A consistent flowrate of air by your portable AC fan is important for its proper functioning.
+A consistent flow of air through your portable AC fan is important for its proper functioning.

 Let me explain why…